MuhammadAliKhan1/SSH/README.md

         # The path to your private key
         IdentityFile ~/.ssh/id_rsa

+        # CRITICAL for users with many keys in an SSH Agent
+        # This forces SSH to use only the key specified above.
+        IdentitiesOnly yes

         # (Optional) Specify the port if it's not the default 22
         # Port 22
     ```